top of page

 The Bishop's Mathematical Society

-The Bishop's Mathematical Society was founded due to the lack of good mathematics education in Indian schools.
-The society provides a platform for students to engage in mathematics beyond the curriculum.
-Through meetings twice a week and collaborative projects, the society fuels the academic growth of its members.
+The Bishop’s Mathematical Society was founded to address the limited exposure to advanced mathematics in Indian schools.
+It provides a space for students to explore mathematics beyond the standard curriculum through regular meetings and collaborative problem-solving.

 The Bishop's School

-The Bishop's Mathematical Society was established in response to the limited exposure to advanced mathematics I saw in school settings.
-While the standard curriculum provided a solid foundation, it lacked the depth and breadth necessary to fully explore the fascinating world of mathematical theory.
-I envisioned a community where students who shared my passion for mathematics could come together, push the boundaries of their knowledge, and engage with topics not covered in the classroom.
-From this vision, the Bishop's Mathematical Society was born on Pi Day 2022.
+The Bishop’s Mathematical Society was established in response to the limited exposure to advanced mathematics I encountered in school.
+While the standard curriculum offered a solid foundation, it left little room to explore mathematical ideas in depth.
+I wanted to create a space where students interested in mathematics could engage seriously with topics beyond the classroom.
+That idea became the Bishop’s Mathematical Society, founded on Pi Day in 2022.

 An Illustration of the Josephus Problem.